 Tualatin is a medium-sized city located in the state of Oregon.
-With a population of 27,154 people and seven constituent neighborhoods, Tualatin is the 19th largest community in Oregon.
+With a population of 27,942 people and nine constituent neighborhoods, Tualatin is the 19th largest community in Oregon.

 Tualatin home prices are not only among the most expensive in Oregon, but Tualatin real estate also consistently ranks among the most expensive in America.

-Tualatin is a decidedly white-collar city, with fully 85.84% of the workforce employed in white-collar jobs, well above the national average.
+Tualatin is a decidedly white-collar city, with fully 85.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Tualatin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Tualatin who work in management occupations (13.62%), sales jobs (12.84%), and office and administrative support (12.70%).
+There are especially a lot of people living in Tualatin who work in office and administrative support (13.37%), management occupations (12.00%), and sales jobs (10.74%).

 Also of interest is that Tualatin has more people living here who work in computers and math than 95% of the places in the US.

 Tualatin is a very ethnically-diverse city.
 The people who call Tualatin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tualatin residents report their race to be White, followed by Asian.
 Tualatin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.20% of the city’s residents.
-Important ancestries of people in Tualatin include Irish, English, Norwegian, and Swedish.
+People of Hispanic or Latino origin account for 20.51% of the city’s residents.
+Important ancestries of people in Tualatin include German, English, Irish, European, and Norwegian.

 The most common language spoken in Tualatin is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Arabic.